AfaqAnwar/introspection/README.md

 ```
 Please follow the following steps.

-Delete the app in the ios Simulator.
+- Delete the app in the ios Simulator and run the following commands.
-Run 'flutter clean'
+- ```flutter clean```
-Run 'flutter pub get'
+- ```flutter pub get```

-- Delete IOS Folder in Project and run the following.
+- Delete IOS Folder in Project and run the following commands.
 - ```flutter create .```
 - ```flutter upgrade```
-- CD into the ios Folder and run the following.
+- CD into the ios Folder and run the following commands.
 - ```pod install```
 - ```pod update```